mndarren/Code-Lib/conference_lib/TCCDC_update.md

 19. Update a title for each perfect photo
 20. Update title and description for each video
 21. Home page bad numbers should be deleted （Done)
 22. Email should be official .org, so we need to apply it.
+(Done)
+23. Found a lot of photoes from background, updated Photo Gallery (Done)